 Finland and Oulu can be easily reached by air; several airlines fly regularly to the Helsinki-Vantaa Airport, the main airport of Finland.

 Oulu Airport is the second busiest airport in Finland with numerous daily connections from/to Helsinki.
 There are also seasonal services from/to Alicante, Gran Canaria and Tenerife.
-There is also a regular flight service by Arctic Airlink between Oulu, Luleå in Sweden and Tromsø in Norway.
+There is also a regular flight service by Arctic Airlink between Oulu, Luleå, Sundsvall and Gothenburg in Sweden and Tromsø in Norway.
 Information about the Oulu Airport and other airports in Finland and travel connections to and from the airports is available on the website of the Finnish airport operator Finavia.

 Finnair and Norwegian Air Shuttle have several daily flight connections between Helsinki and Oulu.
-In 2016, depending on the season, Norwegian Air Shuttle has weekly non-stop services between Alicante, Las Palmas and Tenerife Sur and Oulu.
+On normal weekdays there are up to 15 return flight connections between Helsinki and Oulu.